munificent/game-programming-patterns/book/introduction.markdown

 very good.
 The more time I spent working on game code, the more bits and pieces of absolute brilliance I found hiding under the surface.

-Unfortunately, &ldquo;hiding&rdquo; was often a good description.
+Unfortunately, "hiding" was often a good description.
 There were gems buried in the code, but many people walked right over them.
 I watched coworkers struggle to reinvent good solutions when examples of exactly what they needed were nestled in the same codebase